Frequently Asked Questions - Corona

 You can print the general statement of illness (Hebrew) from the Ministry of Health Website.
 Do not ask your physician to issue a statement of illness for this absence.

 During the process, places will be identified where the patient visited in the past 14 days.
 Contents of conversations are not accessed.
 The information is used only by the Ministry of Health - and solely for finding those who were exposed to the patient and to discover the source of the infection.
-When we find out who was exposed to the patient - we will send them a text message (SMS) that will inform them that they must enter isolation immediately.
+When we find out who was exposed to the patient - we will send them a text message (SMS) or a voice message that will inform them that they must enter isolation immediately.

 The message from the Ministry of Health will usually address you by your private name.